abonzini/ODLBoardGame/CardResources/CardData/readme.md

     - ```Input``` contains the value $n$ to assert
     - ```ModifierOperation``` can be used but it only checks the ```NOT``` operation, in which case the asser asserts $\neq 0$.
 Other options just assert $=0$

+- ```ASSERT_ROLE``` is like assert, ensures the entity currently activating it's effect it's a specific role.
+For example if in combat, ensure it's only activated when it is the unit dealing the damage.
+This is because many interactions can happen from both POVs, both for actor and affected.

+    Parameters:
+    - ```SearchCriterion``` determines which entity will be asserted
+    - ```ModifierOperation``` can be used but it only checks the ```NOT``` operation, in which case the asser asserts $\neq$.
+Other options just assert $=$

 - ```KILL_ENTITIES``` insta-kills (no damage step) each of the references on the current reference list

 - ```EFFECT_DAMAGE``` deals effect damage to the reference targets.
 Similar to combat output but processed on a different place.
 There's not Defender attack, even if damage is dealt by unit.